VeraLIMS/Fundalyze/docs/DEVELOPER_GUIDE.md

 ## Debugging Environment

 1. Create the virtual environment with `bootstrap_env.sh` (or `.ps1` on Windows).
-2. Open the project in VS Code and start the **Python: Current File** debugger on `scripts/main.py`.
-Breakpoints under `modules/` will be hit.
+2. Open the project in VS Code and select **Run → Start Debugging** on `scripts/main.py`.
+Breakpoints in any file under `modules/` will pause execution.
 3. Set `LOG_LEVEL=DEBUG` in `config/.env` for verbose output.
 4. Optionally set `OUTPUT_DIR` to a temporary folder when testing report generation.